Easy Milk Powder Burfi Recipe: Diwali Sweet Recipes for Kids

 Recipes using milk powder Indian

 6. Put the burfi recipe on a flat surface by flipping the mold and gently tapping on it.
+Usually, it comes out easily because we have added a generous quantity of ghee.

 Best milk powder burfi recipe